Switcheo/carbon-rpc-nodes/README.md

         "wsUptime": "This is another string",
         "insightUptime": "This is another string",
         "tmWsUrl": "This is another string",
-        "creator": [
+        "creator": {
-            "description: "This is another string"
+            "description": "This is another string",
-            "name": "This is another string"
+            "name": "This is another string",
-            "telegram": "This is another string"
+            "telegram": "This is another string",
             "email": "This is another optional email"
-        ]
+        }
     }
 ]
 ```